Generalized topological bulk-edge correspondence in bulk-Hermitian continuous systems with non-Hermitian boundary conditions: Large odd viscosity

 \section{Large odd viscosity}

 Here we consider the case of large values of odd viscosity, $f\nu>1/2$ (and comment on the regime $1/4\leq f\nu\leq1/2$).
 In this case we will see that the minimum of the band dispersion is no longer a single point but rather a circle in the $\left(k_{x},k_{y}\right)$ plane, which will require a modification in the contour we use.
 More importantly, we will find a region in which there are two propagating bulk solutions at given $\omega,k_{x}$, hence we will get a $2\times2$ scattering matrix $S$, rather than a scalar.
 First we review the properties of the problem in this regime, which apply to both the Hermitian and non-Hermitian cases, and then we treat each system separately and demonstrate the generalized BEC numerically.
+We stress that even though the shape of the bulk dispersion is changed, its topology remains as before, namely, by Eq. (\ref{eq:Chern_in_SWM}), we have $C_{+}=2$.

 We assume $f,\nu>0$ throughout, and consider first the shape of the bulk dispersion.
 From Eq. (\ref{eq:original_dispersion}), for $f\nu>1/2$ we see that $\omega_{+}\left(\mathbf{k}\right)$ assumes the shape of a Mexican hat, instead of a parabola in the previous case.
 We note that for $1/4\le f\nu\le1/2$ some calculations are more cumbersome {[}it is not obvious that $\kappa_{i}\in\mathbb{R}$, see Eq. (\ref{eq:kappa_def}){]} but the results are the same as for $f\nu<1/4$, as we will briefly explain below.
 Therefore, for the rest of this section we discuss the regime $f\nu>1/2$.
 The minimum of the Mexican hat $\omega_{+}\left(k_{x},k_{y}\right)$ dispersion is then achieved for every point $\left(k_{x},k_{y}\right)$ on the circle (see Ref. \citep{Souslov2019} for a similar discussion),